Tips For A Great College Move-in Day

-As college drop-off day approaches, you and your teens are likely to wrestle with a wide range of emotions.
+With all the back and forth over college this year, it's been even more stressful than ever.
+Some colleges have gone online, others on campus and still others as hybrid.
+And sadly, some have had to change at the last minute.
+But if your child is heading to campus, you and your teens are likely to wrestle with a wide range of emotions.
 On the one hand, you might struggle with anxiety, stress, sadness and worry about this next phase of your child's life.
-Then, at other times, you might find that you are bursting with pride at all they have accomplished.
+You may also be extra worried because Covid.
+They are worried, too.
+But in between you are likely bursting with pride at all they have accomplished.
+Savor that!

 There's no doubt that drop-off day can be hard on all of you.
+And this year, only one parent can help at some schools.
+You may not get to decorate it all, but they still need your help and support...and credit card.
 You won’t be around to help them with their problems, to ensure they are well fed, to double check they remember to study for an important test, to mandate a curfew, or to share a Friday movie night.
 Take a deep breath; it can be hard letting go.

 But there's good news: While it's easy to feel utterly unprepared, there are many steps you can take to make the day easier.
 Here are a few things to note, and a few ways to make the day a little less hot, harried and hectic.

 2. Check in with them.
 How is your son or daughter feeling?
 This isn’t unlike being calm and supportive, but the key here is to ask them what they are feeling.
 Giving them the permission and acknowledging that this may be really hard and unsettling for them.
 The new space, a roommate they don’t know, a campus they are not at home in yet and setting up a new life is daunting.
-I remember asking my son if he was more nervous and excited and he said “I’m 99% nervous!”
+I remember asking my very calm and even-keeled son if he was more nervous or excited.
+His answer?
+“I’m 99% nervous!
+Can we go home now?”
 That said, once we met the roommates and they went off to a few events together, it got much better.
 By the time we left, Tyler was all good; relaxed even.

 4. Be prepared with tools.
 Tools?
 That never entered my head.
 But my son’s roommate’s parents had done this before and they showed up like pros.
 You’ll need tape, masking tape, duck tape—lots of tape.
 Also hooks to put up to make more room in a small space.
 You’ll want markers, basic tools like a screwdriver, hammer and nails, paper towels and spray or wipes to use to clean things as you set the dorm room up.
 Pack extra batteries and extra-long sheets for the dorm-sized twin mattresses.
 A hand vacuum is a good idea as well.